limentum/limentum.github.io/_vestige/interlude-the-party.md

 "God, I hope so, if my parents found out I went to that party, that’d be one thing, but if I got drunk?
 I doubt I’d see the outside world for months," I sighed.

-"Even if you were drunk, it’s not like you would still be drunk in the morning for them to find out, anyway."
+"Even if you were drunk, you wouldn't *still* be drunk in the morning for them to find out, anyway."

 "Yeah, I guess you’re right," I said, letting out a yawn shortly thereafter.
 "Fuck, I didn’t realise how tired I am."
 Looking at my alarm clock, it was 10:37 PM.
 That wasn’t terribly late, I’ve definitely stayed up later when there was an assignment due the next day that I forgot about, but even before I met up with Alex and Elliot, that party was just wearing me down.
-"At least I can sleep in ‘till like noon tomorrow.
+"At least I can sleep in tomorrow.
 You sure you don’t need anything before I pass out from exhaustion?"

 "No, I’m okay, I think.
 And, thank you...
 Jake," he replied, smiling at me.